 - National Agricultural Marketing Council (NAMC) Tel: 012 341 1115 www.namc.co.za

-- Department of Trade and Industry (the dti) Export Council Secretariat Tel: 012 394 1433 www.thedti.gov.za The Exotic Leather Research Centre at the University of Pretoria (see “Training & research” heading) featured in the dti’s 2017/18-2019/20 Industrial Policy Action Plan (IPAP).
+- Department of Trade, Industry and Competition (the dtic) Export Council Secretariat Tel: 012 394 1433 www.thedti.gov.za The Exotic Leather Research Centre at the University of Pretoria (see “Training & research” heading) featured in the then dti’s 2017/18-2019/20 Industrial Policy Action Plan (IPAP).

 Find the ostrich regulations from the Meat Safety Act, 2000 (Act 40 of 2000) at www.nda.agric.za/vetweb/Legislation/Meat%20safety/OstrichRegulations.pdf